Location: Taiaotea and Rothesay Bay

 Northcross Intermediate School is involved in various projects removing environmental weeds within their neighbouring reserve, as well as seed propagation in a nursery onsite.
 Bushglen Reserve at the top of the catchment has in place extensive community trapping activity for rats and possums in and around the reserve (public & private land).

-Whitebait Connection– funded by the Hibiscus and Bays Local Board and Auckland Council Healthy Waters – is also working with local schools and groups to help protect inanga spawning sites within the catchments, providing educational workshops and water quality testing.
+In various parts of the Taiaotea and Rothesay Bay stream, kokopu have been found as well as iinanga spawning sites.
+Whitebait Connections – funded by the Hibiscus and Bays Local Board and Auckland Council Healthy Waters – is working with local schools such as Browns Bay school and the community to help protect inanga spawning sites within the catchments, providing educational workshops and water quality testing.

 The Taiaotea-Rothesay Bay Catchment Custodians project will involve:

 We anticipate the entire Taiaotea-Rothesay Bay Catchment Custodians project will be completed across 5 years, with the aim to restore the entire streams and tributaries throughout the Taiaotea-Rothesay Bay catchments.

 We are currently seeking funding to initiate Year 1 of the Project.
 In Year 1, we will carry out pest plant control work, including weed removal and appropriate disposal, from July to April 2020-21, preparing the Year 1 sites ready for planting.
 We will plant the Year 1 areas in May to July 2021 and continue with post planting maintenance from July 2021 to 2024.

 |Erica Doran||$30.00||0.59m||29 Jul 2020|

 |Theresa Gaire||$10.00||0.20m||07 Jul 2020|